MIC-DKFZ/semantic_segmentation/config/Readme.md

    - "DC_CE": ..
    - "TOPK": ...
    - "TOPK_CE": ..
- - **lossweight**: if you use multiple model outputs you probably want to weight them differently.
+ - **lossweight**: For multiple losses it may be usefull to weight the losses differently.
-For two outputs this can be done in the following way: ``lossweight=[1, 0.4]``.
-In this case the primary loss is weighted by 1 while the second output is weighted less with 0.4.
+For two outputs this can be done in the following way: ``lossweight=[1, 0.4]`` to weight the primary loss by 1 while the second output is weighted less with 0.4.
 If not specified no weighting is done.
  - **optimizer**: defines the optimizer to use.
 Currently only sgd is supported (default: ``optimizer="sgd"``)
    - "sgd": stochastic gradient Descent